Consensus Entropy: Harnessing Multi-VLM Agreement for Self-Verifying and Self-Improving OCR: Conclusion

 \section{Conclusion}

 We propose Consensus Entropy (CE), a training-free metric that measures agreement among multiple VLMs to estimate OCR uncertainty.
 CE is paired with a simple ensemble-and-route procedure: when CE is low, trust the majority; when high, route the sample to a stronger model or flag for review.
 Experiments show that this pair outperforms single VLM and VLM-as-Judge on verification tasks while using fewer resources.
 Future work could further extend CE to other vision-language tasks \cite{wang2024latent, davoudi2025collectivereasoningllmsframework} and incorporate divergence patterns into training methodologies~\cite{chen2025harnessingmultiplelargelanguage}.
+We hope CE and its ensemble serve as a minimal yet strong baseline for OCR uncertainty estimation.